Shohaibur/Javascript-basics/README.md

 # Javascript-basics
-## All the my learnings from Bohubrihi and Web on basic javascript
+## All my learnings from Bohubrihi and web on basic javascript